section-engineering-education/engineering-education/content/articles/client-side-validation-with-react-alert/index.md

 ### Wrapping it up

-You have noticed we didn’t dive into the styling of this project, that is because I do not want the article to be too long.
-You can go ahead and style your project to your own liking.
+You have noticed we didn’t dive into the styling of this project.
+You can go ahead and style your project as you like.

-You can also check out react-alert’s [documentation](https://github.com/schiehll/react-alert) so you get a good understanding of how the package works.
+You can also check out react-alert’s [documentation](https://github.com/schiehll/react-alert) to get a good understanding of how the package works.

 I have provided a link to the GitHub [repository](https://github.com/Caleb335/react-alert-test), check it out to see how it works.

-Thank you for reading this article, I hope it helped you.
 Happy Coding!

 ---
 Peer Review Contributions by: [Espira Marvin](/engineering-education/authors/espira-marvin/)